 #3 Clogged Drain

 For bathroom drains, ladies can avoid brushing long hair while standing over the sink.
-Men, rinse your razor in a shaving cup instead of under the faucet.
+Men who shave can rinse the razor in a shaving cup instead of using the faucet.

-For beard trimming, close the stopper and wipe out hair with a damp paper towel when finished.
+For beard trimming, close the stopper and wipe out hair with a damp paper towel when finished to avoid regular clogs.
 Toss the hair in the garbage vs rinsing it all down the drain.
 (This also gives your sewer line system a break, too.)